↻ Drag to Rotate

 I should go back to being lonely and confused’

 Later in the evening a woman gives me her necklace.
 I’m taken aback.
 I don’t know why she’s done this and I feel profoundly uncomfortable at this act of puzzling generosity from a total stranger.
 I don’t know if it’s because I’m a southerner and I just don’t understand it.
 My friend Rhonda handles it much better, has a dance with her, and the woman gives her a ring.
+These random acts of human kindness, of connection, of love through shared humanity, can be felt in these small pods of real life in a way online ‘communities’ can’t replicate.

 ‘I’d say love was a magical thing